strongloop/strong-tools/README.md

   u   update the origin with a git push p   publish the package to npmjs.org

-VERSION must be specified and should be `x.y.z`.
+VERSION must be specified and should be a valid SemVer version (`x.y.z`) or a valid version increment: major, minor, patch, premajor, preminor, or prepatch

 FROM is optional, and is where the release branch should start from, the default is origin/master.